The ggalign

 #> → heatmap built with `geom_tile()`

-The align_panel()
+The free_gg()

-function is an alias for
+is an alias for free_gg

 .

-to integrate additional
+to

 ggheatmap(small_mat) +

-ggpanel() +
+ggfree() +

 ) +